Drive sales on autopilot with ecommerce-focused featuresSee Features

 When you think about gamification techniques, the following examples shouldn’t slip out of your mind:

-- Providing instant gratification with online lotteries, scratch-off cards, and wheels of fortune
+- Providing instant gratification with online lotteries, such as the wheel of fortune popup.

 - Loyalty programs, allowing users to collect badges, points, receive rewards, etc.